mootootwo/lox/part-5.md

--x create a place for NPCs to spawn (this will be docking ports) -- add function to get random unblocked docking port --x add function to get random free tile (for player placement)
-- add blocksMovement ability to NPCs
+-x create a place for NPCs to spawn (this will be docking ports) -- add function to get random unblocked docking port --x add function to get random free tile (for player placement) -x add blocksMovement ability to NPCs (not needed because entites already include "passable" since entities include tiles)
-- add name to NPCs?
+- add name to NPCs? (tabling this for later)
 - don't know WTF tcod factories do.  hopefully not important.
 - update movement to check if the space being moved to is blocked -- tutorial suggests changing movement action to action with direction